ibrahimgh25/Vocabulary-Trainer/README.md

 Also, I haven't done a GUI interface before, so I got started by learning from the code in ["codecravings/Speed-Typing-Test-Python"](https://github.com/codecravings/Speed-Typing-Test-Python).

 ## Documentation tasks
-- Add how to install and use the tool.
 - Add documentation for the tool structure.
 - Add some screenshots for the tool
 - Add instructions for building the database